AgateTravel WeLiveToServe

 Rich Rainfall & Relatively High Humidity

-This month is the second rainiest one of the year with the average precipitation of 195 mm (7.7 in) over 16 rainy days.
-According to recent years’ weather data, light rain is most frequent, and it tends to last less than half a day but occur several times throughout a day.
-Sometimes, it might rain heavily in late September, coupled with slightly dropping temperatures.
-And the likelihood of rain is higher in the early morning.
+September is the second rainiest month of the year with the average precipitation of 195 mm (7.7 in) spreading over 16 rainy days.
+According to recent years’ weather data, light rain is most frequent, and it tends to last for a short period but occurs several times throughout a day.
+Occasionally, it might rain heavily, coupled with slightly dropping temperatures.
+And the likelihood of rain is higher in the morning than in the afternoon.

-Influenced by abundant rainfall in September, Wakayama’s weather features a relative high humidity of 73%.
-Lots of hot days during early through mid-September make you often feel muggy and sticky, but as the end of the month approaches, the climate becomes more comfortable.
+Influenced by abundant rainfall, Wakayama’s weather in September features a relatively high humidity of 73%.
+Lots of hot days during early through mid-September make you often feel muggy and sticky, but as time progresses, the climate becomes much comfortable.

 The Peak Period of Typhoons

-September in Wakayama is highly susceptible to typhoons, with an average of 1.1 typhoons approaching and 1 typhoon making landfall.
+Wakayama in September is highly susceptible to typhoons, with an average of 1.1 typhoons approaching and 1 typhoon making landfall.
 Apart from torrential rainfall and strong winds, they may also cause flight and train service cancellations, the temporary closure of attractions, and mountain disasters like mudslides and flash floods - finally disrupting your travel plan significantly.

 Warm suggestions: